Argyreia nervosa: Cultivation

 Where temperatures fall below 13 °C (55 °F), Argyreia nervosa is grown in a warm greenhouse.
 Elsewhere, it is grown on arbours, pergolas, walls, or trees.
 It is often grown professionally under glass in a loam-based potting compost (John Innes No. 3) in full light, and watered freely from spring to autumn, with a balanced liquid fertilizer applied monthly and reduced water in winter.
 It is grown outdoors in moderately fertile, moist but well-drained soil in full sun.
 Pruning is done in late winter.

+Constituents

+In terms of total alkaloid content, the constituents of Argyreia nervosa include isoergine (31%), ergine (23%), ergometrine (8.2%), lysergic acid hydroxyethylamide (LSH) (5.8%), isolysergic acid hydroxyethylamide (iso-LSH) (4.0%), elymoclavine (3.6%), chanoclavine I (2.7%), ergometrinine (1.8%), agroclavine (1.1%), and others (19%).
+Other results have also been published.